Successfully Managing Your Gym Assets: Staff

-Personal trainers, front desk staff, and managers alike, the people who work in your gym can make or break your members’ experiences at your facility.
-It should go without saying that members who do not feel welcomed, valued, and appreciated by staff have a high risk of cancelling their memberships.1 On the other hand, when you create an environment where everyone feels welcomed and comfortable, you are creating an environment that instills a passion in its members.
+Personal trainers, front desk staff and managers alike, the people who work in your gym can make or break your members’ experiences at your facility.
+It should go without saying that members who do not feel welcomed, valued and appreciated by staff are at high risk of cancelling their memberships.1 On the other hand, when you create an environment where everyone feels welcomed and comfortable, you are creating an environment that instils passion in its members.

 How to Hire

-One of the best ways to hire successfully is by having your gym’s core values – that is, the defining qualities, culture, and values of your club that make it unique – top of mind when hiring gym staff.
-Doing these will enhance your ability to select the staff who are right for your club:2
+One of the best ways to hire successfully is by keeping your gym’s core values – that is, the defining qualities, culture and values of your club that make it unique – at the forefront of your mind when hiring gym staff.
+Doing this will enhance your ability to select staff who are right for your club2:

 - Review applications and conduct phone and in-person interviews with your core values in mind

-- Ensure that your staff have the proper certifications and education, are organized, and pay attention to detail
+- Ensure that your staff have the proper certifications and education, are organised and pay attention to detail

 Celebrate Staff Accomplishments

-Whenever possible, recognize excellent staff performance and grow in-house talent by promoting from within.
+Whenever possible, recognise excellent staff performance and develop in-house talent by promoting from within.
 Also note that recognition doesn’t always need to take the form of promotions.
 Work milestones and successes with customers are all reasons to celebrate.
 Reward excellent performance regularly.

 Train Your Staff

-After recognizing, promoting, or hiring staff who align with your core values and will enrich your members’ experiences, it’s time to move onto the next crucial step: training.
-Many gyms face issues with leadership, operations, design, and systems.
+After recognising, promoting or hiring staff who are aligned with your core values and will enrich your members’ experiences, it’s time to move on to the next crucial step: training.
+Many gyms face issues with leadership, operations, design and systems.
 While staff training is something that most fitness companies tend to put too small a price on, it is essential, and something you will need to continuously invest in.